bigpipe/assume/README.md

 to test your code but it's always possible that we're missing assertions or you just want to eliminate repetition in your code.
 So we've got a plugin interface which allows you to extend the `assume` instance with even more assertions.

+### Publishing

+For the sake of discoverablity ability of your plugins on npm we suggest to either suffix or prefix your module with `assume` and adding the `assume` keyword in to your keywords list.

 ### use